-Yet one more favorite Maharashtrian snack is the Kothimbir Vadi.
+Kothimbir Vadi Recipe – One more favorite Maharashtrian snack.
 Kothimbir is the Marathi word for coriander leaves.

 Kothimbir Vadi are basically coriander fritters.
 Here the chickpea flour batter having coriander leaves and spices is steamed first and then cut into wedges, later to be fried till crisp.